Takashi Nagai: World War II

-After Japan declared war on the United States on 8 December 1941, Nagai had a somber presentiment: His city could be destroyed during this war.
+After the Japanese declaration of war on the United States on 8 December 1941, Nagai had a somber presentiment: His city could be destroyed during this war.
+In August of the same year and in 1943, their third and fourth children, respectively Kayano and Sasano, were born.
+In 1944 Sasano died.

 He obtained his doctorate in 1944.
 On 26 April 1945, an air raid on Nagasaki left numerous victims.
 The hospital was overwhelmed.
 Takashi spent his days and nights serving the wounded in his radiology department.
 In June 1945, he was diagnosed with leukemia and given a life expectancy of three years.
-This disease was probably due to his exposure to X-rays during radiological examinations which he performed by direct observation, since films were not available during the war period.
-He spoke to Midori about his disease, and she said to Nagai, "Whether you live or die, it is for God's glory."
+This disease was due to his exposure to X-rays during radiological examinations which he performed by direct observation, since films were not available during the war period.
+He spoke to Midori about his disease, and she only said to Nagai, "Whether you live or die, it is for God's glory."

-In the evening of 6 August, Nagai learned that an atomic bomb had been dropped by the Americans on Hiroshima.
-With Midori, he decided to take their children away to Matsuyama, 6 km away in the countryside, accompanied by Midori's mother.
+In the evening of 6 August, Nagai learned that a massive bomb had been dropped by the Americans on Hiroshima but they were not aware yet that it was an atomic bomb.
+With Midori, he decided to take their children Makoto and Kayano away to Matsuyama, 6 km away in the countryside, accompanied by Midori's mother.

 Relief activities

 On 9 August 1945, at 11:02 am, the second atomic bomb struck Nagasaki.
 At the time of the atomic bombing, Dr. Nagai was working in the radiology department of Nagasaki Medical College Hospital.
 He received a serious injury that severed his right temporal artery but joined the rest of the surviving medical staff in dedicating themselves to treating the atomic bomb victims.
 He wrote a 100-page medical report about his observations detailing the "concentric circles of death" around the epicentre of the blast.

 On 11 August, he found his house destroyed and his wife dead.
 Months later, Nagai was found to be seriously affected by his head wound.
-He was confined to bed for a month, with death for a time seeming close as he began suffering from Cheyne-Stokes respiration.
+He was confined to bed for a month, with death for a time seeming close as he began suffering from Cheyne–Stokes respiration.
 According to Nagai, when he drank water taken from Lourdes in Honkawachi, where Fr.
 Kolbe had founded a monastery, he heard a voice urge him to ask an intercession from the priest.